nadrino/kotor-walkthrough/kotor/walkthrough/091_StarForge.md

 - Go see Canderous
 - The only quest left is "Bastila"
-- Leave the ebon hawk with Carth and Jolee
+- Leave the ebon hawk with Carth and Jolee or Juhani (less force points -> but better light saber)

 ## Deck 1